top of page

 The engine is a 351 Windsor based stroker displacing 408 cubic inches.
 It wears Edelbrock Aluminum Cylinder Heads, Edelbrock RPM Air Gap Intake Manifold, Holley Dual Feed Carburetor, Long Tube Headers, Performance Ignition and big healthy hydraulic lifter camshaft.
 It fires up quickly and revs like trip hammer.
 Nobody will confuse this motor with a 302.
 It is reported as a fresh build but no receipts were provided.

 The transmission is a 4 speed Toploader unit with a blow-proof bellhousing and a hydraulic clutch.
 This is a Mustang style transmission so it is fully syncronized for quick easy shifting.
 It has an Advanced Adapters conversion kit to adapt it to the Bronco Dana 20 transfer case which has a twin stick shifter set up.

 The axles have been upgraded from the stock Dana 30 to a Dana 44 in the front.
-The rear is a 9" with a spool.
+The rear 9" has 3.50 gearing.

 Headlights, tail lights and signals work.
 The windshield wiper system appears to be complete but will need final wiring.